-Solaris hosts:
+• Solaris hosts:

 - There is no support for USB devices connected to Solaris 10 hosts. - USB support on Solaris hosts requires Solaris 11 version snv_124 or higher.
 Webcams and other isochronous devices are known to have poor performance. - No ACPI information (battery status, power source) is reported to the guest. - No support for using wireless adapters with bridged networking. - Crossbow based bridged networking on Solaris 11 hosts does not work directly with aggregate links.
 However, you can manually create a VNIC (using dladm) over the aggregate link and use that with a VM.
-This technical limitation between VirtualBox and Solaris will be addressed in a future release. - Guest Additions for OS/2.
-Shared folders are not yet supported with OS/2 guests.
-In addition, seamless windows and automatic guest resizing will probably never be implemented due to inherent limitations of the OS/2 graphics system.
+This technical limitation between VirtualBox and Solaris will be addressed in a future release. - Guest Additions of version 4.1, 4.1.2 and 4.1.4 for Windows Thus VirtualBox WDDM Video driver may be installed and kept in guest system if Guest additions uninstallation is performed.
+This is caused by a bug in Guest Additions uninstaller.